 I can remember one or two arguments we’ve had that were significant.
 One example was the day she noticed that my paycheck was reduced by 5%.
 When she asked me what happened, I explained that I enrolled in a special savings plan at work.
 Savings put in this special program would not be taxed until I began withdrawing the money.
-This did not please my princess.
+Having my take home pay reduced did not please my princess.
 She threw a fit - a big fit.
-Today, she is happily receiving and spending the monthly annuity check being generated from the savings.
-I guess my impetuous behavior thirty years ago is forgiven.
+Today, she is receiving the benefit of a monthly annuity check being generated from the savings.
+I guess my impetuous behavior many years ago is now forgiven.

 Okay, so I believe winning arguments with my spouse isn’t important.
 What about politics?
 Many people believe politics and winning go together like ham and eggs, butter and toast, fish and chips, etc. I agree - up to a point.